hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/277__Praveen_R._Bhat.md

 > mahAvAkya has an apekshA for avidyA, but that avidyA is not as a doSha that
 > affects the tAttvikatva of its viShaya.
 >
-> ​This is amazing! :) Thanks, that's a good close for my day.
+> This is amazing! :) Thanks, that's a good close for my day.
-​